-For complaints involving retaliation or unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), appropriate corrective actions that focus on a student offender may include, but are not limited to, the following:
+For complaints of retaliation or unlawful discrimination, harassment, intimidation, or bullying involving a student as the respondent, appropriate corrective actions that may be provided to the student include but are not limited to, the following:

 - 1. Transfer from a class or school as permitted by law

 - 2. Parent/guardian conference

 - 3. Education regarding the impact of the conduct on others

 - 4. Positive behavior support

 - 5. Referral to a student success team